tardate/LittleArduinoProjects/Equipment/TraceTogetherToken/README.md

 ![token_pcb_annotated](./assets/token_pcb_annotated.jpg?raw=true)

-As far as I can gather from public information, the basic functional architecture is something like this:
+As far as I can gather, the basic functional architecture is something like this:

 ![token_architecture](./assets/token_architecture.jpg?raw=true)

 ## Sniffing the BLE Advertisements

-See [TTTScan](./TTTScan) for a little bit of MacOSX Swift code for sniffing BLE advertisements.
+See [TTTScan](./TTTScan) for a little bit of MacOSX Swift code for sniffing BLE advertisements, made with some code and ideas I borrowed from [BLE_Scan](https://github.com/tisseurdetoile/BLE_Scan).
 The project needs to be built with xcode.

 I can't vouch for the accuracy of this or whether I'm reading the advertisements correctly,